govuk-one-login/observability-infrastructure/infrastructure/README.md

 1. Once approved, apply same changes

+## To Do

+- [x] Remove unused Parameters from aws-metric-streams template as this is no longer creating KMS or Secrets Manager resources
+- [ ] Fix Codepipeline trigger directories (WORKING_DIR parameter).
+- [ ] Move any CloudFormation parameters out of CodeBuild build spec files and into native CloudFormation Param definitions, or pass them in via CodePipeline input params/environment variables
+- [ ] Review permissions for Gitsync role and Codepipeline service roles
+- [ ] Remove any Codepipeline Approval stages that are not providing any value

 ## Known issues

-### Dynatrace Secrets resources used by Metric Stream Firehose
+### [RESOLVED] Dynatrace Secrets resources used by Metric Stream Firehose

 Recreating infrastructure from scratch fails because there is a timing issue with the resources in the aws-metric-stream-client template.
 The Dynatrace secret is created in Secrets Manager, but initially it does not have a value.
 In the same template, the Metric Streams is also created, but this depends on the Secret having a value.